bailey27/cppcryptfs/README.md

 Increasing the cache time to live or setting it to infinite will result in better performance.

-However, if you are constantly syncing your cppcryptfs filesystem with another copy of the filesystem that is on a another machine running under another instance of cppcryptfs or gocryptfs, then setting the time to live to too high of a value may result in errors if the filesystem is modified on the other machine.
+However, if you are constantly syncing your cppcryptfs filesystem with another copy of the filesystem that is on a another computer running under another instance of cppcryptfs or gocryptfs, then setting the time to live to too high of a value may result in errors if the filesystem is modified on the other machine.